Aashmeet/ml-end-to-end-workshop/README.md

 3. These are steps/cells 1.1 to 1.3 in the 'Car Evaluation' Jupyter notebook .

-4.Once complete , look at the created S3 bucket and the contents .
+4. Once complete , look at the created S3 bucket and the contents .
 These would map to the screenshots below :

 Folder 'data' and 'scripts' will be created .
 ![Services in Console](./images/S31.png)